 If you are optimizing your website for conversions, don’t forget about navigation and site structure, as Google does consider the overall structure of a website when evaluating a particular page.
 A well-defined structure will not use crawl budget needlessly and will rank faster in results pages.
 It will help webmasters pinpoint to Google the important content of a website, which will significantly help to push the pages that matter higher in the rankings.

 - Make sure it has an XML sitemap

 - Organize its URLs into a logical flow

 - Optimize your URL structure

-The next tip on our technical SEO checklist is to optimize your robots.txt file.
-It is a text file residing in your website’s root directory that gives instructions to search engines on which pages of your website they can crawl and add to their index.
+The next tip on our technical SEO checklist is to optimize your robots.txt files.
+They give instructions to search engines on which pages of your website they can crawl and add to their index.
 Make sure to check and ensure that there are no false blockings that will discourage search engine crawlers from indexing your website.

+404 error pages are as bad as technical errors on a website.
+They can impact a website negatively.
 When users visit the URL that does not exist on your website, a 404 page is shown.
-It may happen that the page was deleted, the URL was changed, or they mistyped the URL in their browsers.
+It may happen that the page was deleted, the link is broken, it was changed, or the users mistyped the URL in their browsers.
 You wouldn’t want any of your readers to land on a “404 Not Found” page.
 That creates a bad first impression, and the user may never return to your site again.
-You can optimize your 404 pages by giving them the same structure and navigation menus as your website.
-Ensure that when a page is not found, the users get directed to alternate pages.
-You can also make it easier for users to go back to the previous page, your homepage, or other important pages.

 You can also get help from a reputed technical SEO agency to help you optimize your website for technical SEO.